accs-uaa/rarefaction-extrapolation/README.md

 * **Timm Nawrocki** - *Alaska Center for Conservation Science, University of Alaska Anchorage*

 ### Usage Requirements
+This script uses the [iNEXT R Package](https://github.com/JohnsonHsieh/iNEXT), which is also available on [CRAN](https://cran.r-project.org/web/packages/iNEXT/index.html).
+We encourage potential users of this script to read the documentation of iNEXT.

-If you use this tool, elements of this tool, or a derivative product, please cite the following:
+If you use this script, elements of this script, or a derivative product, please cite the following:

 Chao, A., N. Gotelli, T. Hsieh, E. Sander, K. Ma, R. Colwell, and A. Ellison.
 2014.
 Rarefaction and extrapolation with Hill numbers: a framework for sampling and estimation in species diversity studies.
 Ecological Monographs.
 84: 45–67.

-Colwell, R., A. Chao, N. Gotelli, S. Lin, C. Mao, R. Chazdon, and J. Longino.
-2012.
-Models and estimators linking individual-based and sample-based rarefaction, extrapolation, and comparison of assemblages.
-Journal of Plant Ecology.
-5: 3–21.

 Hsieh, T., K. Ma, and A. Chao.
 2016. iNEXT: An R package for interpolation and extrapolation of species diversity (Hill numbers).
 Methods in Ecology and Evolution.
 7: 1451–1456.

 ### License

-This project is private and can be used by Alaska Center for Conservation Science and collaborators.
+This project is provided under the GNU General Public License v3.0.
+It is free to use and modify in part or in whole.